 The app enables the capture of ‘citizen science data’ from project partners, industry experts and citizens in a reliable and easy-to-use application.
 The Land Use Survey App was developed by the Queensland Land Use Mapping Program (QLUMP) as a part of Horticulture Innovation Australia’s (HIA) National Tree Project.
 The initiative is now led by the UNE research team from the Applied Agricultural Remote Sensing Centre (AARSC) and is funded by Hort Innovation, in collaboration with various other universities, state and federal government agencies, private sector companies and industry.

 The Land Use Survey App captures on-ground observations made by growers and the general public.
-The simple interface allows users to capture a location, add comments and add a photograph to assist QLUMP identify tree crops around the country.
+The simple interface allows users to capture a location, add comments and add a photograph to assist in identifying tree crops around the country.

 Industry engagement web map

 A web map interface has been created for industry experts, stakeholders and the wider public to review the draft mapping and contribute valuable comments to inform the mapping.
-The spatial data from these two products will greatly inform the mapping of avocado, macadamia and mango tree crops, especially when classifying one tree crop from another.
+The spatial data from these two products will greatly inform the mapping of avocado, banana, citrus, macadamia, mango and olive tree crops, especially when classifying one tree crop from another.